MaureenWanjiku/alx-low_level_programming/0x01-variables_if_else_while/README.md

 File 4-print_alphabt.c is a C program that prints the alphabet in lowercase, except q and e, followed by a new line.
 File 5-print_numbers.c is a C program that prints all single digit numbers of base 10 starting from 0, followed by a new line.
 File 6-print_numberz.c is a C program that prints all single digit numbers of base 10 starting from 0, followed by a new line, using putchar.
+File 7-print_tebahpla.c is a C program that prints the lowercase alphabet in reverse, followed by a new line.